 All Life is linked with the UN’s Sustainable Development Goals.
-We invite researchers to share their latest research, data and opinions that work towards progressing solutions to Goal 3: Good Health and Well-being, Goal 14: Life Below Water, and Goal 15: Life on Land.
+We invite researchers to share research and data towards Goal 3: Good Health and Well-being, Goal 14: Life Below Water, and Goal 15: Life on Land.

 Meet the Section Editors

 Napier University, UK

 Clare is a Senior Lecturer in Medical Microbiology in the School of Applied Sciences, Napier University, UK.
 She is a trustee and current General Secretary of the Society for Applied Microbiology where she also chairs the Society's Policy Sub-Committee.
 She is an elected member of the Young Academy of Scotland where she leads the 'Equal' theme.

 Lorenzo Pecoraro is Associate Professor at School of Pharmaceutical Science and Technology, Health Sciences Platform, Tianjin University, China.
 His research interests mainly focus on plant-fungus interactions, including mycorrhizal associations and endophytic fungi, as well as on fungal taxonomy, community ecology, environmental microbiology for the analysis of microbial communities in different habitats using molecular analysis, and fungal biotechnology such as medicinal mushrooms cultivation.

 All Life is a fully Open Access journal to serve the ever-growing expansion of multi- and inter-disciplinary research in the life sciences:

 Unique aims and scope welcoming truly multidisciplinary research in the life sciences (indexed in the Multidisciplinary Sciences JCR category).

 Supporting the UN's Sustainable Development Goals for positive societal impact, providing a platform for reaching policymakers and professionals who are tackling today’s problems.